threefoldtech/coredns/GOVERNANCE.md

 ## Github Project Administration

-The __coredns__ GitHub project maintainers team reflect the list of Maintainers.
+The __coredns__ GitHub project maintainers team reflects the list of Maintainers.

 ## Other Projects